Chenese Lewis

-Chenese Tharis Lewis, born November 14, 1979 in Baton Rouge, Louisiana, is an American actress, host, plus-size model, and a positive body image and self-esteem advocate.
+Chenese Tharis Lewis, born November 14, 1979, in Baton Rouge, Louisiana, is an American actress, host, plus-size model, and a positive body image and self-esteem advocate.
 Dubbed “One Of The Original Plus-Size Influencers” by Forbes, she made history by being the first crowned Miss Plus America in 2003 and created the first podcast for the plus size industry, The Chenese Lewis Show, in 2008.
 Lewis, also an actress, appeared on the first season of the hit BET series, Hell Date.

 Biography

 She is the only child of Willie D. Lewis and Tharis Lewis.
 Chenese attended McKinley Senior High School and Louisiana State University.

 Career

 Lewis's career began in pageantry in 2002 when she stumbled upon a plus size beauty pageant on the Internet and entered as Miss Louisiana Plus America.
-Without any prior pageant experience or formal training she walked away with the national title of Miss Plus America, becoming the first woman to hold the title in 2003.
-She made history and set the standard of excellence for the organization by being one of the most recognizable and successful queens in the organization.
+Without any prior pageant experience or formal training she walked away with the national title of Miss Plus America.

 She moved to Los Angeles in 2004 to pursue a career in entertainment.
 She is best known for her role on the BET television series Hell Date.
 She appeared on four episodes, one where she was the lead as “The Gorgeous Queen Diva Supreme” where she played an overly confident dater.
 She has also made several television appearances as herself on shows such The Insider and The Cho Show and as an expert commentator on Dr. Phil.

 Lewis has modeled for Torrid, served as a spokesperson for Ashley Stewart, appeared in the movie Phat Girlz as a Thick Madame Magazine Model, and appeared on the December 2007 cover of PLUS Model Magazine which coined her "A leader in the curvy revolution!”.
 In December 2012 she appeared on the cover of the UK anniversary issue of VICE Magazine.
 Chenese is currently the face of Aida Cosmetics’ “Confidence and Glamour” campaign.